Follow TV Tropes

 • Utility Party Member: A lot of students are significantly less effective at shooting enemies, but they can help by other means.
 Apart from basically increasing allies' stats or decreasing enemies' resistance, various student have varying support abilities: increasing team's movement speed, passive skill cost recovery, specific targeting abilities, applying hard crowd-control, etc.

-• Waif-Fu: A number of the students are fairly dainty, but are no less competent than others.
-Hina, she of four feet seven inches and under a hundred pounds soaking wet, swinging around a heavy machine gun larger than she is without effort is probably the biggest embodiment of the trope of the launch cast.
+• Hina, she of four feet and seven inches, and under a hundred pounds soaking wet—swinging around a heavy machine gun larger than she is without effort, is probably the biggest embodiment of the trope of the launch cast.

 • War Has Never Been So Much Fun: Gunfights dominate the game and every student and school has military grade weaponry.
 The caveat being, of course, that nobody ever dies in these fights, so it's treated a lot more casually.
 The PvP mode is even framed as being gunfights-as-sport between schools.

 • Utaha's sentry guns are quite squishy, having roughly the same amount of HP as she (or any backline unit) does.
+But since they have a large deployment range, it's possible to use them as a distraction by dropping them behind enemies who will then target them instead of your students.

 • Where the Hell Is Springfield?: The setting is based rather heavily on modern Japan (and specifically takes a decent few cues from the Tokyo metroplex), but is called "Kivotos" by all the residents and is implied to be absolutely massive.
 There's a definite possibility it isn't even on Earth.

 • You Have Outlived Your Usefulness: Some score-chasing players prefer to let some students to get knocked out in battle (either by specific teambuilding with the lack of healers, or not healing the students, or by not cancelling the enemy's incoming skill).
-Usually, this is required to clean up the skill rotation - the useless EX skill wouldn't affect the outcome of the battle much, unlike the next skill in rotation.
+Usually, this is required to clean up the skill rotation—the useless EX Skill wouldn't affect the outcome of the battle much, unlike the next skill in rotation.

 Top